How To Close Your Laptop Lid And Use An External Monitor On Windows 11, 10

 powercfg -setdcvalueindex <GUID> SUB_BUTTONS LIDACTION <value>

-with the desired lid close action value, which can be one of the following:- 0: Do nothing
+Replace <GUID> with the GUID of the power plan, <value> with the desired lid close action value, which can be one of the following:

 For example, to set the lid close action for the current power plan to do nothing, run the following command: